‘A house of sexual assault’: How elite student avoided jail despite string of crimes

 Late one night, she said, fell asleep in a bedroom and woke up to find Belter touching her genitals.
 When she asked him what he was doing, he said he was looking for a phone charger.

 Belter asked her to come to his room to talk, and then to sit on his bed.
-When she refused, he threw her down on the bed, pulled off her clothes, held her down by her arms, and put his hand over her mouth to stop her from screaming.
+When she refused, he threw her down on the bed, pulled off her clothes, held her down by her arms, and put his hand over her mouth to stop her from screaming, according to the documents.

 Mother accused of ‘grooming’ girls with flattery, confidences and drugs